Three generations of NH label makers

 In their early days, Nick Sr’s wife Polly Calvetti managed the office.
 She was a frequent and welcome visitor until her passing in 2012.

-Twenty years ago, Nick was joined by the next generation of Calvetti, his daughter Angela, and her husband Nye Hornor (each pictured with Nick above).
+Twenty years ago, Nick was joined by the next generation of Calvetti, his daughter Angela, and her husband Nye Hornor (each pictured with Nick below).

 After his graduation from Worcester Polytechnic Institute in 2015, the third Nicholas, Nicholas Kepka Calvetti, joined Amherst Label (below, far right).
 More about Nick Calvetti Sr.